Essential Liberty (Part 2)

 The principles of Liberty advanced by President Reagan were, and remain, a template for victory over tyranny.

-But our Legacy of Liberty is at risk today because precious few aspire to public office in order to restore First Principles, and the American People lack the most fundamental understanding to articulate the difference between Rule of Law and rule of men.
-The consequence of such ignorance is the rise of a liberal hegemony in Washington, whose agenda is to achieve the objective of "fundamentally transforming the United States of America," through the transformation of our economic system.
+But our Legacy of Liberty is at risk today because most of the American people lack the most fundamental civic knowledge necessary to articulate the difference between Rule of Law and rule of men.
+The consequence of such perilous ignorance is the rise of a liberal hegemony in Washington, whose agenda is to achieve the objective of, according to their Party’s most recent leader, “fundamentally transforming the United States of America,” through the transformation of our economic system.

 Thomas Jefferson warned, “I place economy among the first and most important virtues and public debt as the greatest dangers to be feared. … To preserve independence … we must not let our rulers load us with perpetual debt. … [W]hen all government … shall be drawn to Washington as the center of all power, it will render powerless the checks provided of one government on another. … Were we directed from Washington when to sow, and when to reap, we should soon want bread. … The fore horse of this frightful team is public debt.
 Taxation follow that, and in its turn wretchedness and oppression.”